 - Curb the impact of oil price volatility on the economy and reduce carbon dioxide emissions to protect the environment - Improve utilisation by all users through energy efficiency and conservation programs, which is expected to achieve an estimated potential cumulative energy savings of 9.08 million barrels of fuel oil equivalent (boe) at the end of the planning period in 2014.
+These goals where further highlighted in the 2008 Philippine Energy Summit which has been considered and incorporated as part of the DOE's plans and programs for 2009 to 2030.
+The Summit likewise emphasized the relevance of human factor in the success and widespread implementation of energy efficiency and conservation programs.
 1.2.
 Sectoral Energy Efficiency Improvement Goals The Philippines has no sectoral quantitative goals in its NEECP.
 However, under the 2009-30 Philippine Energy Plan (PEP), the government's energy efficiency and conservation program was to set a sectoral energy efficiency goal from the previous program based on the planning goal.
 Accordingly, a target reduction of 10% of final energy demand has been set for the commercial, residential, industrial, transport and agriculture sectors.
 1.3.
 Action Plans for Promoting Energy Efficiency The Philippine National Energy Efficiency and Conservation Program is a medium-term comprehensive program of work for promoting energy efficiency in the Philippines.
 According to the NEECP framework, there are nine components focusing on the entire area of energy efficiency with specific actions to achieve goals. a) Objectives The specific objectives of NEECP are: